-The Madison County Medical Alliance currently has many projects, which includes supporting this year's signature project, the North Alabama Medical Reserve Corp, the Huntsville Hospital Mobile Medical Unit, Crestwood MCMA Teen Volunteer Award and the MCMA Medical Student Scholarship for a UAB Medical Student.
+The Madison County Medical Alliance currently has many projects, which includes supporting the Madison County Medical Society Physicians Resource Network, the Huntsville Hospital Mobile Medical Unit, Crestwood MCMA Teen Volunteer Award and the MCMA Medical Student Scholarship for a UAB Medical Student.

 Huntsville Hospital Foundation Mobile Medical Unit (MMU)

 The MMU is a fully equipped vehicle that allows healthcare trained volunteers, such as RNs and MDs, to perform health screenings in underserved areas of our community for things such as diabetes or hypertension, and assist those patients in accessing continued care upon screening.
 The MMU is also equipped to respond in times of disaster to provide relief and assistance for those affected.

 The MCMA raises money each year, through grant writing and fundraisers, to buy the supplies needed to keep the MMU functioning, such as diabetic testing strips or first aid supplies.